 Return on Assets

 Very similar to how return on equity is calculated, the return on assets is the net income divided by the total assets.
 There is a problem with this formula.
 The assets include the value of net income.
-So the correct technical formula is:
+The correct technical formula is:

 Return on Assets = Net Profit